Vinum-Security/yandex-cloud-security/README.md

 - Roles should be assigned according to the principle of the least privileged, excluding the use of the editor role
 - All users with edit, admin, owner rights added to Yandex.Cloud (not via AD FS with 2FA) should have two-factor authentication configured into their Yandex account
 - Serial console should be disabled
 - It is forbidden to store authorization keys in source code.
-All secrets, keys, passwords, and tokens should be stored in a secure Vault / KMS storage.
+All secrets, keys, passwords, and tokens should be stored in a secure Vault / KMS storage
 - For each task, a separate service account should be created with the minimum required set of privileges.
-The name of the service account should reflect its tasks and assigned rights when created.
+The name of the service account should reflect its tasks and assigned rights when created
-- It is impossible to create API keys (instead of those authorized to obtain an IAM token) without agreement with the IS Department.
+- It is impossible to create API keys (instead of those authorized to obtain an IAM token) without agreement with the IS Department
 - The bucket should not have rules that allow full access, as well as read / write access for all authenticated users

 ## Logging requirements